 #4 The application includes all of the documents that should be submitted and these documents comply with the Immigration Rules

-As we emphasised in our UK spouse visa guide, one of the biggest mistakes that partners make is relying too much on the automated document checklist that is generated by the online application website.
+As we emphasise in part 1 of our video series, one of the biggest mistakes that partners make is relying too much on the automated document checklist that is generated by the online application website.

 Unfortunately, the document checklist on the online application website: